writethedocs/www/docs/conf/prague/2021/job-fair.rst

 If you want to maximize your contacts with potential new employees, make sure to:

 * Set up moderator privileges.
 To minimize delays, set this up **before the conference**.
 If needed, you can also request access from the designated Job Fair volunteer from the Write the Docs conference.
 * When you're a moderator, people who want to "Share Audio and Video" will appear under the "Moderator Panel" at the bottom of the screen.
+When you select one or more persons, they'll join you in the video chat.

 You can also select users for 1:1 chats.